SAFETAG/SAFETAG/content/guides/resource_identification/approach.md

-  * identifies resources that can help
+  * Identify resources that the organization can leverage to accomplish the identified recommendations.
-    * desk research
-    * outreach by the auditor.